aiblocks/docs/guides/hardware.md

 **RAM**: 16GB DDR4\
 **SSD**: 120GB

-## Horizon
+## Millennium

-Instances of Horizon ingest data from the network and therefore need to be large enough to support ingesting all of the latest transactions on the network.
+Instances of Millennium ingest data from the network and therefore need to be large enough to support ingesting all of the latest transactions on the network.

-There is a significant amount of computation that is done on the DB side of Horizon, these requirements are only for the application side of horizon.
+There is a significant amount of computation that is done on the DB side of Millennium, these requirements are only for the application side of millennium.
 If you are going by these requirements then you will need to account for using a larger machine if using the same machine for the DB, or a separate machine for the DB altogether.

 ### Minimum
 **CPU**: 8-Core (16-Thread) Intel i7/Xeon or equivalent (c5.2xlarge on AWS)\